SEOLinkMap/waasup/docs/api-reference.md

 }
 ```

 **Note**: The `initialize` method is the ONLY method that returns a direct HTTP response.
-All other methods return `{"status": "queued"}` and deliver the actual response via SSE.
+All other methods return `{"status": "queued"}` and deliver the actual response via SSE or Streamable HTTP.

 ### Session Validation
 All non-initialize requests require valid session: